steverpalmer/emulator/README.md

   the compact schema to the XML schema files;
   * I tried using [Jing](http://www.thaiopensource.com/relaxng/jing.html) to
-    validate the schemas, but it sometimes passed and something failed.
+    validate the schemas, but it sometimes passed and sometimes failed.
 * [Robot Framework](http://robotframework.org/) to provide an
   acceptance test framework;
 * [Python](https://www.python.org/) for ad hoc utilities;
 * Various ROM files that I've scoured the Web for.

-Indeed, in many ways the project has evolved in to tool that I've used to explore various libraries since the emulator it self was largely complete many years ago.
+Indeed, in many ways the project has evolved in to tool that I've used to explore various libraries since the emulator itself was largely complete many years ago.

 It is still a _Work-In-Progress_ but I thought I'd publish and be